benkinmat/angularJs-practice/README.md

 # AngularJs-practice
-Change for the better one.
+Small change for the better one.